Schiedlberg

 Schiedlberg is a municipality in the district of Steyr-Land in the Austrian state of Upper Austria.

 Geography

 Schiedlberg lies in the Traunviertel.
 About 12 percent of the municipality is forest, and 80 percent is farmland.

+Schiedlberg is known for jeopardising the public drinking water supply for filling private pools in spring.
+In April 2025, for example, the water pressure collapsed on the first warm weekend, leaving many households with a full pool but no drinking water.